UK Tel : 01539 567118

 How do we book?

 Only when you're completely happy with the holiday itinerary we've prepared for you.
 Then we would ask you to pay a deposit of 10% of the total holiday cost and complete a booking form (which we'll send you).
 The deposit is non-refundable so do make sure you have travel insurance in place for this.
-Your final balance is then payable no later than 8 weeks before departure.
+Your final balance is then payable no later than 36 days before departure.
 We do need you to complete and sign a booking form too before we can confirm your holiday.
-See also our "Booking Terms & Conditions".
+See our "How to Book" information and also our "Booking Terms and Conditions".

 Do you tell us about things like culture, customs, laws etc?

 We'd recommend (and you probably were going to anyway) buy a guide book about Nepal or Bhutan.
 That's the best way to learn about many aspects of either country.
-Insight Guides produce excellent guide books on both Nepal and Bhutan, available as both a hard copy and ebook.
+Lonely Planet & Rough Guides produce excellent guide books on both Nepal and Bhutan, available as both a hard copy and ebook.